DrNorrisPhD/four_billion_if_statements/README.md

-# These are just some bash scripts to generate C code for x % 10 but with if statements.
+# Bash scripts to generate C code for x % 10
+### but with if statements.

+It sounded funny, so I did it.

+## Script Descriptions
 `lines_per_second.sh` is to check how many lines are begin generated per second, to help track the progress of the `mod10_generator.sh` script

 `mod10_generator_16bit.sh` is a lighter version of `mod10_generator.sh`, and will output a file that can do `x % 10` up to the 16 bit integer limit of 65,535